jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Charles Speaks

 Fuck the ringing bell of a claims department, imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.
 I can't explain how anxious he would have been.
-I think he feared the emotional pain of silence, more than getting his head chopped off.
+I know he feared the emotional pain of silence, more than getting his head chopped off.

  ![Charles Speaks](/img\diagrams\techvolution-charles-speaks.jpg)